Our Dedham Services

 Occlusal splints and Nightguards

 Simply put, it is the loss between function and anatomic harmony.
 The masticatory system involves much more than teeth alone, it is intimately related to the supporting structures around them and one affects the other.
-Our goal is to help regain a harmonious environment where healthy teeth, joints, periodontium and muscles have optimal function and the best esthetic results.
+Our goal is to help regain a harmonious environment where healthy teeth, joints, periodontium and muscles have optimal function and the best esthetic results from our Dedham dental office.

 Diagnostic, relaxing, reposition and reversable devices.